sahib-singh13/startup-project/README.md

     ```sh
     npm start
     ```
     This will run the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-The page will reload when you make changes.

 ## Available Scripts